lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 # On (not?) hiring

-About a week and a half ago, I posted a job description for an apprentice at Lunch Money.
+About a week and a half ago, I posted a job description for an apprenticeship at Lunch Money.

 <center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Aspiring <a href="https://twitter.com/hashtag/IndieHackers?src=hash&amp;ref_src=twsrc%5Etfw">#IndieHackers</a> or solopreneur?
 Want hands-on experience in the early exciting stages of growth?<br><br>I&#39;m looking to bring someone on to assist and apprentice on various aspects of Lunch Money.<br><br>You will learn so much.
 I promise.<a href="https://t.co/Ifs9hZqSAL">https://t.co/Ifs9hZqSAL</a><br><br>RT for visibility? 🙏 <a href="https://t.co/vdbSeYui7r">https://t.co/vdbSeYui7r</a></p>&mdash; Jen (@lunchbag) <a href="https://twitter.com/lunchbag/status/1354429990503215105?ref_src=twsrc%5Etfw">January 27, 2021</a></blockquote></center> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>